Harrison, New Jersey: Colonial era to 19th century

 A road to the Hudson Waterfront was completed in 1750, named for Douwe's Ferry which it met at its eastern end to cross the Hackensack River.
 In 1790 the state legislature decided that "public good would be served by a 64-foot road from Paulus Hook to Newark Courthouse".
 By 1795, a bridge over the Hackensack 950 ft long and another over the Passaic 492 ft long (at the site of the Bridge Street Bridge) were built creating an uninterrupted toll road connection.
-It is now known as the Newark Turnpike.
+It is now known as the Newark-Jersey City Turnpike.

 In 1826, the New Jersey Legislature formed Lodi Township from the southern portion of New Barbadoes Neck in Bergen County.
 Since Lodi Township was part of Bergen County, matters dealing with the county government and courts had to be taken to Hackensack.

 In 1840, the inhabitants of Lodi Township joined with present-day Secaucus, Bayonne, Jersey City, Hoboken, Weehawken, and Union City and petitioned for the creation of a new county due to the great distance which the petitioners had to travel to reach the county seat in Hackensack.
 This appeal resulted in the creation of Hudson County and the first mention of Harrison occurs in the law which was passed on April 13, 1840.
 Harrison Township was thereby established.

 The first committee meeting of the Township of Harrison was held on April 16, 1840, and it is widely accepted that Harrison was named for President William Henry Harrison, who was elected that year.